We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 What About Zoom's AI Companion?

 Template flexibility is limited.
 AI Companion offers basic summary formats.
 IceCubes provides 30+ templates - from sales call debriefs to MEDDIC qualification to standup recaps - plus the ability to create custom templates that match your team's exact workflow.
+When your VP of Sales wants a specific debrief format, you shouldn't have to wait for Zoom's product team to ship it.

 Limited language support for AI output.
 IceCubes can generate summaries and insights in over 50 languages, which matters for global teams where the meeting happens in English but the note consumer prefers their native language.